Recursion relations for 5-point conformal blocks

-In~\cite{Parikh:2019dvm} it was established that this form is equivalent to \Eq{Rosenhaus form}.
+In~\cite{Parikh:2019dvm} it was checked that this form is equivalent to \Eq{Rosenhaus form}.
 In particular, the two forms match to arbitrary numerical precision in the mutual regime of convergence of the two series expansions.

 An alternate form of the series expansion was also obtained in~\cite{Fortin:2019zkm}.
 This is given by

 where

 and $\bar{p}_a=\sum_{b=2}^ap_b$ and $\bar{h}_a=\sum_{b=2}^ah_b$.
 Here the $\Delta_{i_j}$ for $j=1, \dots, 5$ denote the scaling dimensions of the five external scalar operators, while $\Delta_{k_{1}}$ and $\Delta_{k_{2}}$ represent the dimensions of the two exchanged scalar primaries.
 The authors analytically showed this form to be equivalent to the one of \Eq{Rosenhaus form} using a sequence of hypergeometric identities.